-If zidovudine is co-administered with other drugs metabolised by glucuronidation, careful thought should be given to the possibilities of interactions, because the toxicity of either drug may be potentiated (see Section 4.5 INTERACTIONS WITH OTHER MEDICINES AND OTHER FORMS OF INTERACTIONS).
+If zidovudine is co-administered with other drugs metabolised by glucuronidation, careful thought should be given to the possibilities of interactions, because the toxicity of either drug may be potentiated (see Interactions with Other Medicines).
 Zidovudine recipients who used paracetamol during the controlled trial in advanced HIV disease had an increased incidence of granulocytopenia which appeared to be correlated with the duration of paracetamol use.